Delayed Feedback Modeling with Influence Functions: Abstract

 \section{Abstract}

-In the realm of online digital advertising, conversion rate (CVR) prediction plays a pivotal role in maximizing revenue under cost-per-conversion (CPA) models, where advertisers are charged only when users complete specific actions, such as making a purchase.
-A major challenge in CVR prediction lies in the delayed feedback problem—conversions may occur hours or even weeks after initial user interactions.
-This delay complicates model training, as recent data may be incomplete, leading to biases and diminished performance.
-Although existing methods attempt to address this issue, they often fall short in adapting to evolving user behaviors and depend on auxiliary models, which introduces computational inefficiencies and the risk of model inconsistency.
-In this work, we propose an \underline{I}nfluence \underline{F}unction-empowered framework for \underline{D}elayed \underline{F}eedback \underline{M}odeling (IF-DFM).
-IF-DFM leverages influence functions to estimate how newly acquired and delayed conversion data impact model parameters, enabling efficient parameter updates without the need for full retraining.
-Additionally, we present a scalable algorithm that efficiently computes parameter updates by reframing the inverse Hessian-vector product as an optimization problem, striking a balance between computational efficiency and effectiveness.
-Extensive experiments on benchmark datasets demonstrate that IF-DFM consistently surpasses state-of-the-art methods, significantly enhancing both prediction accuracy and model adaptability.
+In online advertising under the cost-per-conversion (CPA) model, accurate conversion rate (CVR) prediction is crucial.
+A major challenge is delayed feedback, where conversions may occur long after user interactions, leading to incomplete recent data and biased model training.
+Existing solutions partially mitigate this issue but often rely on auxiliary models, making them computationally inefficient and less adaptive to user interest shifts.
+We propose IF-DFM, an \underline{I}nfluence \underline{F}unction-empowered for \underline{D}elayed \underline{F}eedback \underline{M}odeling which estimates the impact of newly arrived and delayed conversions on model parameters, enabling efficient updates without full retraining.
+By reformulating the inverse Hessian-vector product as an optimization problem, IF-DFM achieves a favorable trade-off between scalability and effectiveness.
+Experiments on benchmark datasets show that IF-DFM outperforms prior methods in both accuracy and adaptability.